 Outstanding CACTUS Organization of the Year

-This award is given to one CACTUS organization or project that exemplifies outstanding leadership of community service projects.
+This award is given to one CACTUS organization or project that has successfully engaged members of the Tulane and New Orleans community, positively influencing the lives of both their community partners and the organization’s members in exemplary fashion.
 Nominees must demonstrate excellence in project management, exhibit initiative, be resourceful, savvy in maintaining campus and community relationships, or be directly responsible for the development and management of a volunteer project.

 Student Organization Winner: Best Buddies Tulane